TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 ## Architecture

-The Withthegrid asset monitoring platform has two types of environments:
+The Withthegrid asset monitoring platform has two types of environments, monitoring environments and connectivity environments.

 - **Monitoring environments:** Where the end users obtain an overview of all the issues and actions related to its assets: